-But not only architecture varies from one neighborhood to another: different immigration waves have populated specific areas of the city, and we are today a melting pot with roots in Spain, Italy, Bolivia, Peru, Armenia, Germany, China, Colombia, Korea, Russia and Poland, among others.
+But not only architecture varies from one neighborhood to another.
+Different immigration waves have populated specific areas of the city.
+And we are today a melting pot!
+We have roots in Spain, Italy, Bolivia, Peru, Armenia, Germany, China, Colombia, Korea, Russia and Poland, among others.
+Our hospitality and multiculturalism is depicted in every corner of the city.

-This city is also well-known for its hospitality, and multiculturalism, depicted in every corner of the city.
-Numerous art galleries, theaters, exhibit halls, movie theaters, museums and book shops are proof of an intense cultural life that features local and international artists performing, exhibiting or showing all year round in Buenos Aires.
-Therefore, Spanish classes in Buenos Aires can be always complemented with all types of cultural activities that help students reinforce their language skills and imply a strong motivation to learn more.
+Tons of art galleries, theaters, exhibit halls, movie theaters, museums and book shops are proof of an intense cultural life in Buenos Aires.
+It features local and international artists performing, exhibiting or showing all year round.
+So students can always complement their Spanish classes in Buenos Aires with all types of cultural activities.
+And of course, these activities that can help them reinforce their language skills and imply a strong motivation to learn more.

 Taking Spanish classes in Buenos Aires is definitely an intensive and multicultural experience.
-At CUI | Spanish Programs, we work to help students get to know the city and its people in a deep sense, through a genuine cultural immersion that we encourage along with the language learning process.
+And at CUI | Spanish Programs, we work to help students get to know the city and its people in a deep sense, through a genuine cultural immersion that we encourage along with the language learning process.